AnthonyCxx/Notes-and-Writeups/C++/Templates/Introduction to Templates.md

 ## Proper Return Type Deduction for Templates with Different Types
 Let's say you have a templated function called _multiply()_, which takes two numbers of different types _T1_ and _T2_ and returns their product.
 What would the return type be?
 Would it be _T1_?
 But what if the product was a double and _T1_ were an integer?
 It would truncate the result.
 To avoid this problem, you can use _auto_ as the return type, which makes the compiler determine the return type.
-To specify the rules for determining the return type during deduction, you can use [trailing return types](https://www.ibm.com/docs/en/zos/2.1.0?topic=declarators-trailing-return-type-c11), which were introducted in C++11.
+If you want to specify rules for determining the return type during deduction instead of leaving it to be deduced by the datatype of the return statement, you can use [trailing return types](https://www.ibm.com/docs/en/zos/2.1.0?topic=declarators-trailing-return-type-c11), which were introducted in C++11.
 For example, if you wrote `-> decltype(a*b)`, then the return type would be deduced to be the datatype of the product of _a_ and _b_.

 ```C++